GSA/inventory-app/ckanext-datagov_inventory/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-datagov_iauthfunctions
+Releasing a New Version of ckanext-datagov_inventory
 ----------------------------------------

-ckanext-datagov_iauthfunctions is availabe on PyPI as https://pypi.python.org/pypi/ckanext-datagov_iauthfunctions.
+ckanext-datagov_inventory is availabe on PyPI as https://pypi.python.org/pypi/ckanext-datagov_inventory.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.